Lucas-Henry/Flappy_Bird_NEAT-AI/README.md

 ### Windows

 1. Install python 3.10 or latest.
 You can do this in [here](https://www.python.org/downloads/)
-2. Download the follow dependencies:
+2. Download the follow dependencies in your terminal:
   ```
   pip install pygame
   ```